leonengle/FarnsworthFusor/README.md

 The first power supply design was a 400W 120VrmsAC 60Hz -> -33kVDC Power Converter; to power a Farnsworth Fusor.
 The power converter has four stages: a rectifier, an inverter, a ferrite 1:30 transformer, and an 8x voltage multiplier.
 Recently achieved -20kVDC output with XF and Voltage Multiplier stages at open load from 40VAC input (open-loop control), using a VFD borrowed from a professor.
 The switcher has not been fabricated yet due to financial reasons but shouldn't fatally destruct in theory.

+For more information on the design process for this power supply see 'PowerSupplyDesign1' directory and README.

 <table align="center" width="75%">
   <tr>
     <td align="center">